 I’M ALWAYS LOOKING for ways to make my many houseplants, especially the fancy-leaf begonias, feel more at home year-round–especially through the hot, dry wintertime indoors.
 I asked author Tovah Martin, a begonia expert, for advice on these sturdy beauties (like ‘Kit Kat’ and ‘Palomar Prince’, above, left to right).

 Tovah is the author of more than a dozen garden books including “Tasha Tudor’s Garden” and “The New Terrarium” and the “The Unexpected Houseplant,” and her newest, “The Indestructible Houseplant” (Amazon affiliate links).

 Besides our love of begonias, Tovah (find her at her Plantswise Facebook page) and I share a commitment to organic garden practices, indoors and out,.
 And we are near-neighbors in the corner of the world where Connecticut, Massachusetts and New York’s borders come together.

 Tovah says she emerged from 25 years working in Connecticut at the famed Logee’s Greenhouses with “a serious houseplant addiction.”
-She joined me on the radio and podcast (listen in to the Nov.
-17, 2014 show now, or read along, or both) to confess some of the sordid details of that affliction–and share some of her best insights into success.
+She joined me on the radio and podcast (the transcript follows) to confess some of the sordid details of that affliction–and share some of her best insights into success.
 (That’s Tovah, watering, below.)

 q&a: begonias and more with tovah martin